satty0304/AI-chatbox-challenge/README.md

 I assumed they just wanted a working backend, so I focused on that part.
 The repo also has clear setup instructions in the README.

 GitHub Repo: https://github.com/satty0304/AI-chatbox-challenge
+selected the MIT license because it’s the simplest and most common one.
+It allows others to use the code freely, and I didn’t want to restrict it since this project is mainly for the assignment.